-- All schools need to ensure off-site activities are accessible to children with medical conditions. - Risk assessments need to be completed in advance to highlight how the school is supporting the child and mitigating the risks. - During the off site visit a copy of their HCP, emergency contacts and medication must be taken with them. - In primary schools, all medication must be carried by a member of staff and labelled. - Before the visit, school staff must check the medication is in date and prescribed to the child.
+- Before any off-site activity is undertaken with pupils, a First Aid 'Assessment of Need', including a review of medication required by pupils, must be undertaken by the school and included in the off-site risk assessment.
+All schools need to ensure off-site activities are accessible to children with medical conditions. - Risk assessments need to be completed in advance to highlight how the school is supporting the child and mitigating the risks.
+This includes consideration of the appropriate numbers of adults/staff to supervise the administration of medicine or to support during activities. - During the off site visit a copy of their HCP, emergency contacts and medication must be taken with them. - In primary schools, all medication must be carried by a member of staff and labelled. - Before the visit, school staff must check the medication is in date and prescribed to the child.